Belturbet

 Discover Belturbet

-Historically one of the best places for crossing the River Erne.
-Capital of the Kingdom of East Breifne in 1256.
-Also, known as the very last town in Ireland to fall to Cromwell.
+Belturbet, historically renowned as one of the best places for crossing the River Erne and once serving as the capital of the ancient Kingdom of East Breifne in 1256, holds a significant place in Ireland’s past as the very last town to fall to Cromwell.

-Belturbet has a rich history and many heritage sites can still be viewed in the town.
-The Diamond was originally called Market Square.
-The Butter Market building is on Castle Hill.
-The weekly Court of Pye was held here every Saturday.
-It was also where dances and concerts were held.
-In 1927 the Market House was demolished and the present Town Hall was built on the site.
-The Orange Hall was built in 1874, and the Erne Cinema, later the Erne Palais Ballroom was built in 1947, both at the junction of Deanery St and Holborn Hill.
+The town boasts a rich history, with numerous heritage sites still standing today.
+The Diamond, originally known as Market Square, preserves its historical charm.
+The Butter Market building stands proudly on Castle Hill, where the weekly Court of Pye convened every Saturday, while also serving as a venue for dances and concerts.
+In 1927, the Market House was demolished, giving way to the construction of the present Town Hall on its site.
+The Orange Hall, built in 1874, and the Erne Cinema, later transformed into the Erne Palais Ballroom in 1947, both located at the junction of Deanery St and Holborn Hill, add to the town’s cultural heritage.

-Belturbet Town is within close proximity to all official sites in the Geopark an ideal base yourself while to tour around the local Cavan and Fermanagh landscape.
+Located within close proximity to all official sites in the Geopark, Belturbet is an ideal base for exploring the captivating landscapes of Cavan and Fermanagh.